2015 NICWA Annual Conference

 Learn about current research in the fields of Indian child welfare, children’s mental health, and youth development.
 Learn how to use data to evaluate and improve program services, and hear from tribal and urban Indian community programs that are using evidence-based practices or are establishing and documenting new best practice models.
 Learn how to share data effectively across systems, integrate data systems among tribal programs, develop tribal or community-based management information systems, and use data to inform budget and programming decisions.

 From grant writing for child welfare programs to implementing differential response and identifying best practices in family team decision making, you are sure to find the latest and most up-to-date information.
 Explore topics including providing effective prevention services and planning for youth engagement while establishing transitional services.
 Workshops will support improvements in your child welfare, foster care, and adoption services as well as the skills of program staff, which could impact your program, tribe, and community for generations to come.

 Leaders in the field of children’s mental health will share experience and information on the issues that impact Indian children everywhere.
 Learn how to support and nurture families dealing with Fetal Alcohol Syndrome and empower young people using new community engagement techniques.
 Learn about Systems of Care, how to address the difficult topic of youth suicide, and what can be done to change the future for young people to bring promising results.
 Incarceration is a common result of historical trauma; explore new techniques for culturally appropriate services, including traditional healing and other ways to heal our children, families, and communities.

-Youth and Family Engagement
+Youth and Family Involvement

 Legal Affairs and Advocacy